wenakita/sonicreddragon-docs/docs/concepts/security.md

     style CrossChainSecurity fill:#f3e5f5,stroke:#e1bee7,color:#6a1b9a
 ```

-## Key Security Features
+## Planned Security Features

 ### Access Control Mechanisms

-The protocol implements role-based access control (RBAC) with clearly defined roles:
+We plan to implement role-based access control (RBAC) with clearly defined roles:

-1. **Owners** - Can update critical protocol parameters and perform emergency actions
+1. **Owners** - Will be able to update critical protocol parameters and perform emergency actions
-2. **Operators** - Can execute routine maintenance operations
+2. **Operators** - Will be able to execute routine maintenance operations
-3. **Fee Collectors** - Can receive and distribute protocol fees
+3. **Fee Collectors** - Will be able to receive and distribute protocol fees
-4. **Bridges** - Can initiate and receive cross-chain messages
+4. **Bridges** - Will be able to initiate and receive cross-chain messages

-Each role has limited permissions, following the principle of least privilege.
+Each role will have limited permissions, following the principle of least privilege.

 ### Reentrancy Protection

-All fund-moving functions implement reentrancy guards to prevent potential attacks:
+All fund-moving functions will implement reentrancy guards to prevent potential attacks:

 ```solidity
 function distributeRewards(address[] memory recipients, uint256[] memory amounts)